|Home | Parent||← Go →||Prior | Next|

 Because of restrictions imposed by web browser publishers and device manufacturers, no single app or service can sync bookmarks between all browsers and devices.
 But Synkmark or BookMacster can be used in conjunction with other services to the job, and using multiple services gives you workarounds in case one of them fails.
 The information in this section will empower you to sketch out a system that works for you.

-Major web browser publishers now provide proprietary sync services for your bookmarks among their browsers on multiple devices.
+Major web browser publishers now provide their own services for your bookmarks among their browsers on multiple devices.
 But they do not talk to one another.
 Synkmark or BookMacster can be the missing bridge among them.

 Unless you’re starting from scratch, which is rare, syncing among multiple devices or browsers requires a little thought to get all of your bookmarks in the correct place before you start checking boxes.
 We recommend sketching it out.

 There are two basic alternatives:

 This is the best alternative for most users, who want bookmarks synced to Safari, Chrome or Firefox on a iOS or Android device (phone or tablet).
 In this example, Syncing is activated in Synkmark or BookMacster, which is installed on only one Mac.
-Syncing to other devices is via the browsers’ proprietary services: iCloud, Firefox Sync, and Sign In to Chrome (Google).
+Syncing to other devices is via the browsers’ proprietary services: iCloud, Firefox Sync, and Chrome Sync.
 A bonus is that these services are able to sync open tabs and browsing history in addition to bookmarks, albeit only among themselves.
 The Mac with Synkmark or BookMacster syncing active is called the Bridge Mac.